 The surprise release of folklore means that no song was released before the album, killing the singer’s edge on this format as they got no big first week sales.

-This reason along with the lack of Pop 40 smash and the ever decreasing download market explain the anecdotal downloads of songs like cardigan.
+This reason along with the lack of Pop 40 smash and the ever decreasing download market explain the anecdotal downloads of songs like cardigan and willow.

 Streaming is made up of audio and video streams.
 Our CSPC methodology includes both to better reflect the real popularity of each track.
 The main source of data for each avenue is respectively Spotify and YouTube.
 To factor in the growing impact of multiple Asian countries where these platforms aren’t always the go-to site for music streaming, more sources have been added.